-I purchased a garden flat in Pentyrch, conveyancing was carried out February 2005.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Equivalent properties in Pentyrch with a long lease are worth £180,000.
-The average or mid-range amount of ground rent is £65 levied per year.
-The lease runs out on 21st October 2078
+I inherited a leasehold flat in Pentyrch, conveyancing formalities finalised June 1995.
+How much will my lease extension cost?
+Similar properties in Pentyrch with an extended lease are worth £201,000.
+The average or mid-range amount of ground rent is £45 per annum.
+The lease comes to an end on 21st October 2086

-With just 58 years unexpired we estimate the price of your lease extension to range between £22,800 and £26,400 as well as legals.
+With just 65 years left to run we estimate the price of your lease extension to span between £13,300 and £15,400 as well as professional fees.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure without more comprehensive due diligence.
 You should not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Please do not take any other action based on this information without first seeking the advice of a professional.
+There are no doubt other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information before seeking the advice of a professional.